DanielGaull/cortex/LANGDOCS.md

 ## Data Types
 There are 6 built-in data types in Cortex: number, boolean, string, void, none, and list.
 Numbers are stored as a 64-bit floating point number (Rust's `f64`); booleans are stored as a boolean (1 byte); strings are stored in Rust `String`s (so all Rust `String` rules apply); and void and none each don't store any additional data.
 Void should be used for functions that return no data; none should indicate the explicit absense of data.

+### References
+References currently can only be created to values stored on the heap (which can happen explicitly with the `heap` keyword).
+References can be thought of like pointers in other languages.
+However, references are special in that they denote if a value is mutable or not - either `&T` or `&mut T`.
+Mutability propagates, so fields of structs you have an immutable reference to will also be immutable, and you cannot call functions that require `&mut this` on immutable references.

+You can dereference any reference value with the `@` operator:

+    let x = heap 5;
+    let y = @x; // y = 5

+Keep in mind that this will *copy* data from the heap onto the stack.
+So for large structs, this may cause issues - only do this if you know what you're doing!

 ### List
 Lists are a special data type.
 Internally, they use a Rust `Vec`.
 Lists require a type argument denoting which type they store.
 Lists can be created using list construction syntax: